-Build Alt ernatives NEPA Mitigation NEPA Impacts Refined SR14 SR14A E1 E1A E2 E2A Conclusion before Mitigation (All Build Alternatives) Conclusion post Mitigation (All Build Alternatives) Impact PUE#4: Effet wastewater generating to Burbank Project Statement of the Statement of on.
-Local wastew Section, because ater treatment fa cilities would not be affected by th e construction of the Palmdale No Adverse Effect No mitigation needed N/A See Section 3.6.8.2 Impact PUE#5: Effe existing asphalt and the landfills within th waste is not recycled gravel, and demo olition of existing RSA have suffice structures during construction wor uld generate solic d waste.
-All of No Adverse Effect No mitigation needed N/A See Section 3.6.8.2 Total Construction Solid Waste 4.04 million cubic yards 4.18 million cubic yards 3.12 million cubic yards 3.11 million cubic yards 2.35 million cubic yards 2.63 million cubic yards Impact PUE#6: Ten energy cost.
-The Au feasible, is integrated thority's policy on ı sustainability wo No Adverse Effect No mitigation needed N/A See Section 3.6.8.3 Total Construction Energy Consumption 3,155,828 MMBtu 3,234,770 MMBtu 2,696,253 MMBtu 2,706,013 MMBtu 3,012,211 MMBtu 3,024,401 MMBtu secured after constru Impact PUE#7: Permanent Reduced Access to Existing Utilities.
+Build Alternatives Mitigation NEPA Impacts Refined SR14 SR14A E1 E1A E2 E2A Conclusion before Mitigation (All Build Alternatives) Conclusion post Mitigation (All Build Alternatives) Impact PUE#4: Effe wastewater generation to Burbank Project S wastewater treatmer on.
+Local wastew ection, because ater treatment fa cilities would not be affected by th ne construction of f the Palmdale No Adverse Effect No mitigation needed N/A See Section 3.6.8.2 existing asphalt and and contaminated/no accommodate the co Impact PUE#5: Effects from Solid Waste Generated during Construction.
+Clearing of vegetation, removal of existing asphalt and gravel, and demolition of existing structures during construction would generate construction debris and contaminated/non-contaminated hazardous spoils.
+Landfills have been identified that have sufficient capacity to accommodate the construction debris, and contaminated/non-contaminated hazardous spoils, even if the waste is not recycled to the extent recommended under the Authority's policy goals.
+No Adverse Effect No mitigation needed N/A See Section 3.6.8.2 energy cost.
+The Aut Impact PUE#6: Temporary Energy Consumption during Construction.
+Construction would represent a one-time energy cost.
+The Authority's policy on sustainability would help ensure construction-period energy savings, to the extent feasible, is integrated into the project No Adverse Effect No mitigation needed N/A See Section 3.6.8.3 Total Construction Energy Consumption 3,155,828 MMBtu 3,234,770 MMBtu 2,696,253 MMBtu 2,706,013 MMBtu 3,012,211 MMBtu 3,024,401 MMBtu Impact PUE#7: Permanent Reduced Access to Existing Utilities.
 The HSR right-of-way would be fenced and secured after construction.
 Underground utilities that conflict with the HSR right-of-way would be relocated or reinforced underneath the HSR right-of-way inside a casing pipe that allows for utility maintenance access from outside the HSR right-of-way.
-No Adverse Effect No mitigation needed N/A See Section 3.6.8.4 Operations Impacts \$ facilities would requi the areas traversed Impact PUE#8: Operational Water Supply Demand.
+No Adverse Effect No mitigation needed N/A See Section 3.6.8.4 Operations Impacts 3 facilities would requi the areas traversed I Impact PUE#8: Operational Water Supply Demand .
 Operation of high-speed trains, stations, and maintenance facilities would require the use of water.
 Water would be purchased from the closest available water agencies servicing the areas traversed by the Build Alternatives.
 Operation of the Burbank Airport Station would decrease the demand on existing water supplies by 15 percent.
 No Adverse Effect No mitigation needed N/A See Section 3.6.8.5 Operational Water Demand 164.8 acre-feet /year